idhubnetwork/idp/docs/user_manual_EN.md

 ## 2 How to Use
 ### 2.1 Get Started: Obtain Your First DID Key
 In IDHub DID, any ethereum address is default recognized as its DID key, which means if you own an ethereum wallet, you have already obtained DID.
 AWS-Demo now can support Metamask wallet login.
-Download [Metamask](https://metamask.io), and obtain your first DID key.
+Download [Metamask](https://metamask.io) (Google Chrome Plugin), and obtain your first DID key.

 ### 2.2 Login with DID
 > **Tips:**